 Ice cream is fun.
 It’s joy, indulgence and refreshment.
 It’s applicable for all ages.
 We strive to connect to all ages with our different brands.
 For instance, Magnum Chocolate Indulgence is for chocolate lovers.
 Contrarily Ben & Jerry’s connects to Peace & Love soul.
 Some love innovation other stick to the classics.
 For scoops of ice cream we have Hertog and for heatwaves, we have a fresh alternative in Ola.
 Our portfolio and strategy is a jigsaw puzzle which appeals to different target audiences, ages and channels.

 I’m not a big fan of adding extra brands.
-We’re touching almost every level because a lot of people buy different ice cream brands from Unilever.
-It makes you think about the positioning of these brands to keep cannibalisation at a minimum.
+We’re touching almost every level because a lot of people buy different brands from Unilever.
+It makes you think about the positioning of these brands to keep cannibalization at a minimum.
 The tribe needs to be properly aligned.
 They have to be positioned in a way that they’re supporting each other.

 What are the contrasts between the target audiences?

 There are the Ben & Jerry’s lovers, who like exciting flavour combinations; “dense” ice with bits.
 And there are the creamy ice cream lovers, who like the airy, “warm” kind with a softer touch.
 The silver generation favours scoops of ice cream from the parlour, while the millennials preference lies with Ben & Jerry’s because they were raised with it.
 The funny thing about every person’s duality is they are able to make a switch in choices.
 There are base categories, but the movement to different sides is possible.

 Which learnings have you taken from previous jobs?